 Horizons has set minimum flows and defined core allocation volumes for water management zones under pressure from surface takes.
 These will be used to manage and allocate water.
-Horizons is also working with water users to encourage water-use efficiency and accurately define abstraction rates using telemetered water meters.
+Horizons The Regional Council is also working with water users to encourage water. use efficiency and accurately define abstraction rates using telemetered water meters.

-Objectives, policies and methods that address this keystone issue in Chapter 6 and rules in Chapter 15.
+Objectives, policies and methods that address this keystone issue in Chapter 6 and rules[^] in Chapter 15.

-Issue 3: Unsustainable Hillcountry Land Use
+Issue 3: Unsustainable Hill_eCountry Land Use

-Unsustainable pasture-based farming practices in our Region's fragile hillcountry damage the soil and accelerate erosion and muddy waterways, increasing river siltation downstream and reducing the protection level of flood control schemes.
+Unsustainable pasture-based farming practices in our the Region's fragile hill country damage the soil and accelerate erosion and muddy some waterwaysbodies^, increasing river^ siltation downstream and reducing the protection level of flood control schemes.